tbellisiv/clojure-emacs-cider-intro/docs/README.md

 ### Emacs Experience

 This presentation assumes the reader is an active user of Emacs, is comfortable with installation of Emacs packages and with editing the Emacs initialization file (.emacs/.emacs.el/init.el).
 If the reader is not an Emacs user, the tutorial [How to Use Emacs, an Excellent Clojure Editor](http://www.braveclojure.com/basic-emacs/) on the [Brave Clojure](http://www.braveclojure.com/) site is recommended instead.
-The tutorial does not presume the user has any prior Emacs experience.

 ### Git Experience